Ni-Ar/colabfold_crg/README.md

 - Then you've come to right place and this repo could be useful for you!

 What is this repo actually containing?
-- Basically the [LocalColabFold](https://github.com/YoshitakaMo/localcolabfold) installation steps and a custom script to submit to the CRG graphics cards.
+- Basically the [LocalColabFold](https://github.com/YoshitakaMo/localcolabfold) installation steps and a script for submitting to the CRG graphics cards.

 What are the advantages of using this *local* ColabFold?